pushpendra255/inorbvict-healthcare/README.md

 # 🚀 INORBVICT – AIML Assignment Chatbot

-This repository contains the submission for the **AIML Assignment** given by **INORBVICT Healthcare India Pvt.
-Ltd.**

 It demonstrates a **multi-mode chatbot system** built with **Streamlit** and **Groq LLaMA-3 API**, covering all three assignment parts: